aseichter2007/ClipboardConqueror/readme.md

     Ask Frank Drebin if he has information contained in tag "mem"

     Note: Agents, memory agents, and instructions can be combined like |||agent1,agent2|.
     Three pipes, agent, one pipe.
 No spaces.
-Any agents or settings must be closed with one pipe or they will be sent as text to the default agent (Captain Clip).
+Any agents or settings must be closed with one pipe or the names will be sent as text to the default agent (Captain Clip).

     ```
     |||2700| write a long story bout a picture of a story where an artist draws a picture of a story about an artist being written by an author